Grades and Academic Records

 Grades of CR, I, X, MW, W, and RS will not be included.
 A grade of WF is computed as a failing grade (0.00).
 The Lake Forest GPA includes grades earned in Lake Forest College courses and for all Lake Forest off-campus programs led by Lake Forest faculty.

-Instructors are required to submit the revised grade to the Registrar within three days after the expiration of the incomplete.
+Instructors are authorized to give incomplete grades and may record a grade of I (Incomplete) for a student who is prevented by illness or other reason beyond the control of the student from completing the requirements of a course.
+The student must complete the appropriate assignments and deliver them to the instructor no later than two weeks after the close of the residence halls for both the fall and spring semesters, respectively.
+Instructors are required to submit the revised grade to the Registrar within three business days after the expiration of the incomplete.
 Extensions of the deadlines are possible only with special permission from the Dean of Students.
-If the Registrar does not receive a revised grade by the appropriate deadline, a grade of F will be recorded in place of the I. This policy applies only to undergraduate work.
+If the Registrar does not receive a revised grade by the appropriate deadline, a grade of F will be recorded in place of the I. This policy applies only to undergraduate work

 Grades of X